-Students will learn the basics of Genetic Engineering and understanding of various molecular tools needed for DNA manipulations.
-The overall aim of the course is enhance the understanding of various DNA manipulating tools and practical applications in Agriculture and different Industries.
+- 1. Students will learn the basics of Genetic Engineering and understanding of various molecular tools needed for DNA manipulations. - 2.
+The overall aim of the course is enhancing the understanding of various DNA manipulating tools and practical applications in Agriculture and different Industries. - 3.
+Students will get knowledge about importance of recombinant DNA technology for the production of vaccines, crop developed by genetic engineering.